MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M06-empower-workforce-copilot-hr/10-Ex2-3-use-self-service-agent.md

+---
+lab:
+  title: 'Exercise 2, Task 3: Ask the HR self-service agent questions about HR policies'
+  description: In this task, you take on the role of an Adatum employee who was to
+    a management position that requires relocating to Fargo, North Dakota.
+Before finalizing the move, you want to understand what relocation benefits Adatum provides.
+  duration: 22 minutes
+  level: 200
+  islab: true
+---

 # Exercise 2, Task 3: Ask the HR self-service agent questions about HR policies
 ---
 In this task, you take on the role of an Adatum employee who was to a management position that requires relocating to Fargo, North Dakota.
 Before finalizing the move, you want to understand what relocation benefits Adatum provides.